 The first step towards successful navigation is looking to the past.
 Make it a habit to reflect on your successes and failures and note areas for improvement.
 It’s good to do this at least once a week, possibly in the form of a brainstorming session with your top management.
 Write down everything you’ve learned from this process.

-Next, be sure to do your research before ever leading your company in a certain direction.
+Next, could you be sure to research before ever leading your company in a specific direction?
 Don’t just forge ahead blindly because you want to reach a goal—if you fail, you’re risking the success of your entire team.
-Make sure you listen even to the information you don’t want to hear before determining a course of action.
+Ensure you listen even to the information you don’t want to hear before determining a course of action.

-Finally, it’s important to maintain a balance of facts and faith.
+Finally, it’s essential to maintain a balance of facts and faith.
 All of the information in the world sometimes falls short in the face of a good gut feeling.
-Surround yourself with advisors who can listen to both the factual and the faith to help you make the best decision for your company.
+Surround yourself with advisors who can listen to facts and faith to help you make the best decision for your company.

-Making the Law of Navigation work for your business can mean the difference between success or failure.
+Making the Law of Navigation work for your business can mean the difference between success and failure.
 I encourage you to buy the book.
-If you have questions about how to implement these strategies in your company, fill out my contact form and let’s meet on a video call.
+If you have questions about implementing these strategies in your company, fill out my contact form, and let’s meet on a video call.